 - Establishing an effective monitoring system to supervise the implementation of the NFIS

 - Evaluating the effects of NFIS implementation on desired objectives

 - Formulating laws and regulations on financial inclusion consumer protection

 - Conducting training programs, workshops and public awareness campaigns on financial inclusion relevant issues

-Currently, FID has ten technical staff including a director general and deputy director general.
-The department has five sections as follow:
+Currently, FID has 11 technical staff including a director general and two deputy directors general.
+The department has three sections as follow:

-This section is responsible to review DAB’s current legal and regulatory framework from the financial inclusion perspective and compare it with the international standards.
-Moreover, this section aims to identify legal and regulatory hurdles that are limiting financial inclusion in the country and provides policy recommendations and efficient modification and justifications for the purpose of establishing a dynamic and enabling legal framework which can be supportive for increasing financial inclusion in the country.
+- This section is responsible to review and analyze the fees that DAB charges on commercial banks and identify areas where such charges could be revised to increase financial inclusion.
+This section aims to identify legal and regulatory hurdles that are limiting financial inclusion in the country and provides policy recommendations and efficient modification and justifications for the purpose of establishing a dynamic and enabling legal framework which can be supportive for increasing financial inclusion in the country.